bd03/FBMC/README.md

 # FBMC
-## FBMC & OFDM/SC-FDMATransceiver Simulator
+## FBMC & OFDM/SC-FDMA Transceiver Simulator

 Single user FBMC & OFDM/SC-FDMA link level simulator.
 The project was developed for the simulation effort for my master thesis and hasn't been updated/improved since then.